 If you’ve been turned down for a credit card or loan there are steps you can take to understand why.
-There are also things you should avoid doing which could make it even harder for you to get credit in the future.
+There are also things you should avoid doing which could make it even harder to get credit in the future.
 Read on to find out more and to learn about alternative borrowing options to consider or avoid.

 What you should be told if you have been refused credit or a loan